tania-vinturis/Projects/TuringMachine/README.md

   - SHOW_CURRENT
   - SHOW
 - UNDO/REDO operations
-- EXECUTE operation - it is implemented with a tail and a linked list.
+- EXECUTE operation - it is implemented with a queue and a linked list.

 #### There will be those comands read from the keyboard.
 The UPDATE operations will be pushed in a queue as they are read, and the operation EXECUTE will pop one by one these UPDATE operations and will execute them. ####
 I implemented functions for reach operation type and for each operation in particular.
 For code modularization, I used header files in which I declared all the structures I need (stack, queue, lists), in order to have a short and easy to understand main function.
 I also used different files for basic functions such as push/pop and other that were necessary for the data structures I used.